WarpBuilds/snapshot-save/README.md

 ### Complex conditionals

-You can use complex conditionals as well to determine if the runner should be stock or snapshot.
+For more advanced scenarios, you can determine whether to use a standard or snapshot runner based on branch protection or other conditions:

 ```yaml
 jobs: